lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/glossary.rst

 .. container:: justify

-    The temperature of the system is imposed by the *fix langevin*, and the simulated system is effectively in the NVT ensemble (constant number of particles (N), volume (V), and temperature (T)).
+    The temperature of the system is imposed by the *fix langevin*, and the simulated system is effective in the NVT ensemble (constant number of particles (N), volume (V), and temperature (T)).

 Input script